What You Need to Know About Hiking Japan’s Iconic Mt. Asama in 2023

 How a Beginner Can Hike to Asama

-As mentioned above, you can’t technically climb to Asama because it is active and dangerous.
+As mentioned above, you can’t technically hike to Asama because it is active and dangerous.
 However, you can still get fairly close and see steam rising from the lava fields.

 Start your hike at the Takamine Kogen Hotel bus stop.
 You will see a few benches and a massive map of the hiking trails in the area.
 It’s hard to miss.